akalmykov/wp-content-copy-protection/readme.txt

 = What is the difference between the free version and the pro version? =

-The pro version includes super aggressive image protection (making it near impossible for a user to copy/steal your images), Prt Sc (print screen) deterrent agent, source code padding function, optional alert message for right click, RSS feed protection against content scraping software/autoblogs and much, much more!
+The pro version includes super aggressive image protection (making it near impossible for a user to copy/steal your images), Prt Sc (print screen) deterrent agent, optional alert message for right click, RSS feed protection against content scraping software/autoblogs and much, much more!
 See our features above.

 = Why did you remove the iframe breaker? =